The Pogues: Post-split: 2014–2024

 In a December 2015 interview with Vice magazine, when asked whether the band were still active, Shane MacGowan said: "We're not, no", saying that, since their 2001 reunion happened, "I went back with [the] Pogues and we grew to hate each other all over again", adding, "I don't hate the band at all – they're friends.
 I like them a lot.
 We were friends for years before we joined the band.
 We just got a bit sick of each other.
 We're friends as long as we don't tour together.
 I've done a hell of a lot of touring.
 I've had enough of it".

 Long-time Pogues bassist Darryl Hunt died in London on 8 August 2022, at the age of 72.

 Shane MacGowan died in Dublin on 30 November 2023, at the age of 65.
 The band's surviving members reunited to perform "The Parting Glass" at his funeral on 8 December 2023.
-Following the death of MacGowan, "Fairytale of New York" went to No. 1 in Ireland on 1 December 2023.
+Following the death of MacGowan, "Fairytale of New York" went to in Ireland on 1 December 2023.
+On 8 December, MacGowan's coffin was borne through the streets of Dublin on a horse-drawn carriage as fans lined the streets for his funeral procession.
+Later, hundreds gathered inside and outside Saint Mary of the Rosary Church in Nenagh, County Tipperary, including celebrities Nick Cave, Johnny Depp, BP Fallon, Bob Geldof, Aidan Gillen, President of Ireland Michael D. Higgins and former Sinn Féin leader Gerry Adams.
+There was dancing inside the church as "Fairytale of New York" was performed by the Pogues with Glen Hansard, Lisa O'Neill and John Sheahan from the Dubliners.
 On 13 December 2023, the Pogues reissued "Fairytale of New York" as a charity 7-inch single in tribute to MacGowan and to benefit the Dublin Simon Community, an organization fighting homelessness that MacGowan had supported.